zeromq/czmq/README.md

 <A name="toc3-220" title="Development" />
 ### Development

-zapi is developed through a test-driven process that guarantees no memory violations or leaks in the code:
+libzapi is developed through a test-driven process that guarantees no memory violations or leaks in the code:

 * Modify a class or method.
 * Update the test method for that class.